-- Motivation candidate, with special focus on demonstrable affinity with design and multidisciplinary assignments
+- Motivation candidate, with a special focus on demonstrable affinity with design and multidisciplinary assignments

 - Professional skills, such as English language skills, communication and interpersonal skills, teamwork, initiative and self-reflection

-- Letter(s) of recommendation senior / graduate professor
+- Letter(s) of recommendation to senior / graduate professor

 The selection will be done by the EngD-selection committee.